 For those who have read some of my blogs about Bali already know that this island and I have not always been best friends.
 My first time on the Holy Island it rained a lot, yes I chose to come in the rainy season, I got really sick and I stayed in an overpriced hotel in the middle of an overcrowded area in Seminyak.
 But times have changed…

-The most asked question after my last weeks blog Lombok & Gili Trawangan was: ‘Where is the magic mushroom story?’
-I knew it was going to be a hot topic, and as my Live video already got more than 5,000 views in just 2 days I could have figured out people would ask about it.
-So here it is… but before my mushroom trip I went on a far more adventurous trip up to one of the highest peaks in Indonesia: climbing Mount Rinjani.
+The most asked question after my last weeks blog about Lombok & Gili Trawangan was: ‘Where is the story about the magic mushrooms in Gili Trawangan?’
+I knew it was going to be a hot topic after my Facebook Live video.
+So here it is… but before I tell you all about the mushrooms in Gili T. let me first quickly tell you about my adventure trip in Lombok: climbing Mount Rinjani!

 The last couple months I got more and more signs that people wanted to read more about my adventures and with the overwhelming number of people that read about my horrortrip from Sydney to Tel Aviv I decided to start a weekly blog.
 I know it is pretty ambitious, as I now force myself to write a little story every week to keep you entertained.
 Though it should be pretty easy as I constantly run into cool adventures, live in paradise, meet awesome people or end up in weird situations around the world anyway!